Sir-Alexio/InnoGotchi-game-backend/README.md

 ```
 For all dependences I used DI Container that create only one instance of any dependency.

-After completing all bisness requrements I used Swagger for testing endpoints and write some unit test for bisness logic:
+After completing all bisness requrements I used Swagger for testing endpoints and write some unit test using Moq and xUnit for bisness logic:
 ```csharp
     public class UserServiceTests
     {